AI-labour/kubeblocks/README.md

 ### Goals

+---

-- Smoothing the learning curve of managing various databases on K8s
+- Simplify the learning curve for managing various databases on K8s
 - Exploring standard APIs for managing databases on Kubernetes
 - Being open and cloud-neutral, as well as engine-neutral

 ### Key features

+---

 - Supports various databases, including MySQL, PostgreSQL, Redis, MongoDB, Kafka, Clickhouse, ElasticSearch and more
 - Provides production-level performance, resilience, and observability